komodorio/helm-dashboard/README.md

 helm plugin uninstall dashboard
 ```

-Note: In case standard Helm plugin way did not work for you, you can just download the appropriate [release package](https://github.com/komodorio/helm-dashboard/releases) for your platform, unpack it and just run `dashboard` binary from it.
+> In case standard Helm plugin way did not work for you, you can just download the appropriate [release package](https://github.com/komodorio/helm-dashboard/releases) for your platform, unpack it and just run `dashboard` binary from it.

 ## Running